-The covid-19 pandemic, which started spreading globally in early 2020, has seen a dearth of proposed adaptations to otherwise applicable rules and principles in the many relevant domestic and international law contexts, both in terms of procedure and substance.
+So far, the covid-19 pandemic that spread globally in early 2020 has seen a dearth of proposed adaptations to otherwise applicable rules and principles in the many relevant domestic and international law contexts, in terms of both procedure and substance.

-With regard to procedural impacts of the pandemic, most known in-person events in international dispute resolution have been postponed or replaced by telematic (telephonic or videographic) or written activity, and many jurisdictions have adopted similar modifications to their own internal court systems.

-On the side of substantive law, some jurisdictions have enacted legislation that suspended most forms of adverse action regarding breaches of contract caused by the pandemic, including the statute of limitations for such action.
-[22]
+As regards procedural impacts of the pandemic, all known in-person events in international dispute resolution have been postponed[20] or replaced by telematic (telephonic or videographic) or written activity, and many jurisdictions have adopted similar modifications to their own internal court systems.
+On the side of substantive law, some jurisdictions have enacted legislation that suspends most forms of adverse action regarding breaches of contract caused by the covid-19 emergency - including the statute of limitations for such action.[21]

-Without a doubt, this will create a new body of law and case law regarding the impact of crisis situations on concession contracts, which, in most instances, constitutes the way in which the needs of the population are, in practice, actually catered to by states.
-While the domestic and international formulations have long contained ways in which to deal with the possibility of changes in circumstances, we may well be navigating through an exceptional situation where most of or all the legal relations and claims came to a practical hiatus across geographical and legal culture boundaries at the exact same time.
+Without a doubt, this will create a new body of law and case law regarding the impact of crisis situations on concession contracts, which, in most instances, constitute the way in which the needs of the population are in practice actually catered to by states.
+While the domestic and international formulations have long contained ways in which to deal with the possibility of changes in circumstances, we may well be navigating through the exceptional situation where most or all of the legal relations and claims came to a practical hiatus across geographical and legal culture boundaries at the exact same time.